Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 ## LoRaWAN empty frame {#lorawan-empty-frame}

-A LoRaWAN empty frame is a LoRaWAN message without FPort and FRM payload.
+A LoRaWAN empty frame is a LoRaWAN message without FPort and FRMPayload.

 ## Unicast and multicast technology